TamannaJaglan/Customer_Churn_Analysis/README.md

 print("3.
 Higher monthly charges are associated with higher churn.") print("4.
 Businesses can target high-risk customers with retention offers.")
 ```

+## About the Project

+This project analyzes customer churn using Python and identifies the factors that influence customers to leave a company.

+## Tools Used

+* Python
+* Pandas
+* Matplotlib
+* Seaborn
+* Scikit-learn

+## Analysis Performed

+* Data cleaning
+* Churn percentage analysis
+* Churn by contract type
+* Tenure analysis
+* Monthly charges analysis
+* Data visualization
+* Customer churn prediction using Logistic Regression

+## Key Insights

+* Month-to-month customers have higher churn.
+* Customers with shorter tenure are more likely to leave.
+* Higher monthly charges are associated with increased churn.
+* Churn prediction can help businesses target customers who may leave.

 Thank You